icon-project/icon-sdk-java/quickstart/README.md

 			.build();
 ```

-Generate SignedTransaction to add signature of the transaction.
+Create a `SignedTransaction` to add signature of the transaction.

 ```java
 // Create signature of the transaction